 With distance learning you can study wherever it suits, but having a regular spot to study can help you get your head into study mode.
 Here's some tips to help you think about where you might do your study:

 Study takes work and commitment.
-Whether you’re studying full or part-time, or have work, whānau, church, community or sports commitments, you will be busy.
+Whether you’re studying full or part-time, it's likely you may also have work, whānau, church, community or sports commitments to juggle, so life will be busy.

 I tended to do my study in the weekends and my wife was great as she would take our two kids out so I could have time to study.
 My family was very supportive, that was the key.